OPlatz (Oranienplatz) Movement: Demonstrations in the following year

-From 26 February to 20 March 2013, a "Refugee’s Revolution" bus tours 22 cities in Germany and attempts to unify similar movements and demonstrations on a national scale.
-On 23 March, about a thousand protesters march from the Oranienplatz into downtown Berlin.
-They protest for the "Refugee’s Revolution" and remind Berlin that they are still there at the Oranienplatz.
-On 13 July, the refugee group obstaculates a nearby NPD rally that tried to raise awareness against the refugees.
-In the same month, the refugee camp came under scrutiny for allegations of rape.
-The police investigated these allegations, but they remain unproven.
+From 26 February to 20 March 2013, a "Refugee’s Revolution" bus toured 22 cities in Germany and attempted to unify similar movements and demonstrations on a national scale.
+On 23 March, about 1,000 protesters marched from the Oranienplatz into central Berlin.
+They called for a "Refugees' Revolution" and reminded Berliners that they were still there at the Oranienplatz.
+On 13 July, the refugee group protested against a nearby anti-refugee rally of the extreme-right party NPD.
+In the same month, the refugee camp came under scrutiny for allegations of rape; the police investigated these allegations, but they remain unproven.

-On 9 August, Senator Frank Henkel (CDU) attempts to circumvent the district’s administration and tries to have the camp cleared.
-He does not succeed, but he sparks a continuous political discussion, which would not terminate for months.
+On 9 August, Senator Frank Henkel (CDU) tried to circumvent the district council and have the camp cleared.
+He failed, but sparked a months-long continuous political discussion.

-After the Lampedusa tragedy on 3 October in 2013, in which 300 refugees died traveling from Africa to the Lampedusa isle, about 20 OPlatz protesters peacefully occupied the foyer of the EU-commission in Berlin on 10 October.
-The protesters, some of which had come to the EU through Lampedusa, brought candles to commemorate the dead and requested to speak with a government representative.
+After the Lampedusa tragedy of 3 October 2013, in which 300 refugees died while crossing from Libya to the Italian island of Lampedusa, about 20 OPlatz protesters peacefully occupied the foyer of the European Commission in Berlin on 10 October.
+The protesters, some of whom had entered the EU through Lampedusa, brought candles to commemorate the dead and asked to speak with a government representative.
 The police allowed the protest to peacefully continue into the afternoon, after which the protesters moved onwards to an evening demonstration at the German chancellery.
-Also, on 9 October, 23 protesters went into hunger strike in front of the Brandenburger Tor again.
-They preferred to define themselves with the English term "non-citizens" and continued their strike until 19 October, after which they ensured that they would continue their strike in January 2014, had the political agenda regarding refugees not changed by then.
-During the 10-day hunger and thirst strike about 40 people were hospitalized, many of whom directly rejoined the strike after treatment.
+Also, on 9 October, 23 protesters restarted a hunger strike in front of the Brandenburger Tor.
+They preferred to define themselves using the English term "non-citizens" and struck until 19 October, after which they undertook to restart the strike in January 2014, had the political agenda regarding refugees not changed by then.
+During the 10-day hunger and thirst strike about 40 people were hospitalized, many of whom rejoined the strike immediately after treatment.

-On 24 November, OPlatz representatives and local politicians reached an agreement for the refugees to move from the Oranienplatz to the retirement home Zum Guten Hirten in Berlin-Wedding.
-Additionally, an information point shall remain at Oranienplatz, to increase awareness for a new Asylpolitik.
+On 24 November, OPlatz representatives and local politicians reached an agreement for the refugees to move from the Oranienplatz to the Zum Guten Hirten retirement home in Berlin-Wedding.
+Additionally, an information point was to remain at Oranienplatz, to promote a new Asylpolitik.
 On the same day, after 80 refugees had moved into their new home, the police attempted to clear Oranienplatz of the remaining refugees.
-Over 600 people protested that evening, in order for the refugees to be allowed to stay since the retirement home was at full capacity.
-Due to the continued occupancy of the tents, the police postponed the clearing of the square until further notice.
-During the protests, the police made a few arrests and warranted the use of pepper spray.
-Shortly afterwards, Senator Frank Henkel announces an ultimatum: on 18 January 2014, the remaining refugees and tents will be cleared.
+That evening over 600 people protested that the refugees should be allowed to stay since the retirement home was full.
+As the tents were still occupied, the police postponed the clearance.
+During the protests, the police made several arrests and used pepper sprays.
+Shortly afterwards, Senator Frank Henkel issued the ultimatum that the remaining refugees and tents would be cleared on 18 January 2014.